Kandahar University: Chancellors

-Toryalai Wesa, an Afghan Canadian who returned from Canada to Afghanistan and served as the governor of Kandahar Province from 2008 to 2014, was the first chancellor of Kandahar University.
-He was replaced by Hazrat Mir Totakhail.
-The current chancellor is Mohammad Ikram Shah Asim, who replaced Dr. Abdul Wahid Waseeq after the Islamic Emirate of Afghanistan returned to power.
+Toryalai Wesa, an Afghan-Canadian who returned from Canada to Afghanistan and served as the governor of Kandahar Province from 2008 to 2014, became the chancellor of Kandahar University.
+He was replaced by Hazrat Mir Totakhail. after the Islamic Emirate of Afghanistan returned to power Dr. Abdul Wahid Waseeq was made the chancellor.
+He was placed by Mohammad Ikram Shah Asim.

 Faculties

 The following faculties are available at KDRU: